xcart/xcart-docs/_pages/kb_en/orders/order_returns/customer_experience.md

 order: 120
 published: true
 ---
-To claim for return of an existing order a customer should open the **Orders** section in his account in your X-Cart store front-end, find the order in question and hit the '**Claim for return**' button on the _Order Details_ page if the order is permitted for returns.
+To claim for return of an existing order a customer should open the **Orders** section in his account in your X-Cart store front end, find the order in question and hit the '**Claim for return**' button on the _Order Details_ page if the order is permitted for returns.

 ![delivered.png]({{site.baseurl}}/attachments/ref_0DnA7pBo/delivered.png)